LuisLarg/DefendTheTown/README.md

 Game Story
 ----------

-In the old days, every Oct 31th a little town gets attacked by monsters hungry for human flesh.
+In the old days, every Oct.
+31th a little town gets attacked by monsters hungry for human flesh.
 Every citizen must protect his town until the end of that day, in order to survive.

 Game Objective
 --------------

 Place citizens along the road that leads to the town.
-Each citizen has a special attack effect that deals more damage to one monster in particulary than others.
+Each citizen has a special attack effect that deals more damage to one monster in particularly than others.
 The special attack effect goes like this:

 <table>
 <tr>